You thought you had become a real Parisian because:(Read more)

 - you are considering blowing your holiday budget on a Hermès silk scarf.
 Amateur.
 A real Parisian should know that the H ermès private sale starts today.

-a) a tiny Eiffel Tower key ring
+a) A tiny Eiffel Tower key chain

-b) a poster bought at Montmartre
+b) A poster bought in Montmartre